Can Our Consciousness Continue After Death?

 Do we know for sure that our consciousness is in our brain?
 If not, is it possible that it will continue after our death?

-- I’ll start with a brief explanation of what causes consciousness, based on how psychologists explain it.
+- I’ll start with a brief explanation of how psychologists explain what causes consciousness.

-- Then I’ll discuss a philosophical idea of mine, that consciousness does not require the body.
+- Then I’ll discuss a philosophical idea that consciousness does not require the body.

-- I’ll conclude this article with a review of a book I read by a renowned brain surgeon who was brain dead for an extended period and lived to write about it–claiming proof of consciousness after death.
+- I’ll conclude with a neurosurgeon's experience while being brain dead.
+He lived to write about it—claiming proof of consciousness after death.

 How Do Psychologists Explain Consciousness?